ml-for-nlp/fruit-fly/README.md

 **Tuning parameters:** First, get a sense for which parameters give best results on the MEN dataset, for both BNC and Wikipedia data.
 If you know how to code, you can do a random parameter search automatically.
 If not, just try different values manually and write down what you observe.

+NB: random projections are... random!
+So if you run the script several times, you will get different results each time.
+How should you report your results given this?

 **Preliminary results:** Compare results for the BNC and the Wikipedia data.
 You should see that results on the BNC are better than on Wikipedia.
 Why is that?